Zabi82/KafkaLab/README.md

 ```

 One of the consumer within the consumer group won't be receiving messages and is found idle.
-Try to stop the one of the active consumer and observe that now that the earlier idle consumer is assigned the partition earlier read by the stopped consumer
+Try to stop one of the active consumer and observe that now that the earlier idle consumer is assigned the partition earlier read by the stopped consumer

 ### Exercise 4 - List Consumer Groups, Describe Consumer group to check lag,  Resetting offset